Britain has a big education problem. Boris Johnson's party lawmakers try to talk about 'white privilege' | ExBulletin

 According to Milburn’s research, children in poorer areas are more than 20 times more likely to attend a bad school compared to their contemporaries in richer areas.

 Milburn believes the only way to solve this problem is to adopt a firm policy to redistribute facilities.
-“Obviously, the challenges faced by a teacher in a downtown school are different from those of a teacher in a wealthy, leafy suburb.
-Unfortunately, collective wage bartering means that we cannot fix this problem in wages and encourage the best teachers to work in more difficult fields.
+“Obviously, the challenges faced by a teacher in a downtown school are different from those faced by a teacher in a lush, wealthy suburb.
+Unfortunately, collective salary bartering means that we cannot solve this problem in terms of salaries and encourage the best teachers to work in more difficult fields.
 This must change.
-The best teachers should be paid better to teach in the toughest schools.
+The best teachers should be paid better to teach in the toughest schools. “

 While Milburn says the data regarding the backwardness of white British children is undeniable, “trying to solve the problems of a particular cohort when ethnicity is not the main obstacle for these students does not seem like a sensible approach.” .

-Kate Green, shadow secretary of Labor, said the Conservative Party has “turned its back on those students who need most support, from free child care knowingly underfunded in the early years to the reduction in the child care premium. pupils “, a grant given directly to schools to help the education of poor children.
+Kate Green, Labor’s shadow education secretary, said the Conservative Party had “turned their backs on those students most in need of support, free child care knowingly underfunded in the early years to the reduction of the premium for pupils, “a subsidy given directly to schools to help the education of poor children.

 While this report is not government policy, but a report from a committee of MPs, it should be noted that the report was only signed by the Tories, as it follows a familiar pattern of Tory rhetoric since the victory.
 2019 election.

-Johnson and his party have placed the “leveling” of the poorest parts of the UK at the heart of their national agenda.
-However, when certain policies regarding sensitive issues are announced, such as Voter ID or prison convictions for vandalism of statues of colonialists, there is often something in the detail that seems tailor-made to liquidate their opponents.
+Johnson and his party have placed “improving” the poorest parts of the UK at the heart of their national agenda.
+However, when certain policies regarding sensitive issues are announced, such as voter identification or prison terms for vandalizing statues of colonialists, there is often something in the detail that seems suited to liquidating their opponents.

 It may be that this report is just an extension of the Tories’ new style of policymaking: the substance might ultimately be of practical benefit, but the argument surrounding it has political appeal to the new group. voters that propelled Johnson to power in 2019.